alttester/EXAMPLES-Java-Standalone-and-Android-AltTrashCat/README.md

     The app is provided at https://altom.com/app/uploads/AltTester/TrashCat/TrashCatWindows.zip and needs to be included under the windows/ folder.

 ### Running the tests on Android
+Please make sure your android device is connected via USB before running the .sh script

 To start the tests, run:
 - ./start_tests_android.sh on Windows